Red Light Center

-Red Light Center (RLC) is an online virtual world was made available to the public in 2005 by Utherverse Inc. Its tag line is "EXPAND Your Fantasy".
+Red Light Center (RLC) is an online virtual world that was made available to the public in 2005 by Utherverse Inc. Its tag line is "EXPAND Your Fantasy".
 Red Light Center is modeled after Amsterdam's Red Light District.
 The online community site offers users virtual nightclubs, hotels, bars, movie theaters and stores.
 There is a virtual currency called Rays, which members can earn and use for services in the community, Zaby apartments, Gifts for other members, and various other purposes.
 Rays can also be sold on an open Marketplace for real currency.

 The last press release noting RLC membership, in March 2008, estimated the registered userbase at over 1.5 million.

 Gameplay

 A player can own their own Zaby apartment within the 3D World.
 It is possible to install televisions with streaming video, or a jukebox with music.
 One can color the walls, and place furniture.
 The Zaby apartments vary in size from a small one-bedroom apartment to a large country house.

 There are other worlds attached to Red Light Center, the largest of which is Virtual Vancouver, modeled on the city of Vancouver, which includes notable landmarks and buildings.
 Virtual Vancouver hosts Art Gallery shows, streaming concerts, book festivals, and other cultural events.

 Red Light Center offers Community Events, such as classes, meeting rooms, live music with dancing and art-gallery openings.
 Users also have the ability to put on their own events.
 In many locations, one can smoke hookahs of ganja and eat magic mushrooms, which can have their effects shaken off at the user's choice.

 As an adult playground, RLC features a sex function for VIP members.
 The users are represented by avatars, which may be customized personally to suit a user's tastes, and may be used to have virtual sex with another.
 Certain areas of RLC provide a bed for the users and cater to various popular fantasies.
 Users have access to underwater caves, locker rooms, a hotel, and bordello rooms, all of which are private spots.
 There are several themed and equipped rooms available for BDSM play.
 The avatars are all anatomically correct and the sexual activity is detailed and animated.
 Users choose a position or action from a menu and then watch it happen with their avatar partner.
 Since both partners have the same menu to choose from, the result is a visual cybersex.